 This docker image runs the unifi-video controller on Ubuntu.
 Originally intended for Unraid 6.x, it should run fine anywhere.

-Set your local data, videos and logs directories in the
+Set your local data and videos directories in the

 docker run command.
-You can also specify a custom user and group for the daemon to run as.
+You can also specify a UID and GID for the daemon to run as.

 Restart the docker, visit http://localhost:7080 or http://<ip.address>:7080/ to start the Unifi Video wizard.